mcendon/login-pwa/README.md

-# LoginPwa
+## Login PWA Application

-Install the Angular CLI to run this project: `npm install -g @angular/cli`
+App is deployed in Firebase and running as a PWA on the following URL: https://login-app-1ff05.web.app/

-Clone repository in your local machine and run `npm install` on root project directory to install dependencies
+It can be installed as a PWA application on a web browser and / or a mobile device

-I created 3 users to login with:
+Available users to login with:

 _User 1_